wrightmat/dnd-eberron/other/Draconic Tribes.md

 The tracts below are listed in the general order that the PCs are expected to encounter them†.

 ##### Silver (Breland)
 **Goal**: Work to ensure that all people in Khorvaire trust the dragons, while at the same time pursuing Yllosavax's goals of arcane knowledge.
+"I'm not at liberty to say."
  - [x] A silver dragonborn named Valmoc is introduced to the PCs as part of their travels.
 He introduces them to the idea of the Silver Scales, and their role as protectors of all of Khorvaire so we don't see something like Shae Mordai again. ✅ 2024-01-11
  - [ ]  Valmoc and/or silver dragons arrive in Arcanix, hoping to create an alliance with the humans there to protect their pursuit of arcane research.
  - [ ]  The silver dragons begin recruiting promising arcane individuals (wizards, sorcerers, magewrights, etc.) to come to both Arcanix and the Silvered Spire in Sharn.